-Contact your proposed Academic Supervisor, Employment Mentor and two Referees
+Contact your proposed Supervisor, Mentor and two Referees

-All applications require a nominated Academic Supervisor and Employment Mentor who are willing to supervise the proposed research project, and two nominated Referees who know you sufficiently well enough to provide you with a reference.
+All applications require a nominated Supervisor and Mentor who is willing to supervise the proposed research project, and two nominated referees who know you sufficiently well enough to provide you with a reference.
+The Supervisor may not act as one of these referees.
+The Council is not in a position to recommend supervisors or mentors.
 The Academic Supervisor or Employment Mentor may not act as one of these Referees.

-Prior to creating an application you must contact and discuss your research project with your proposed Academic Supervisor and Employment Mentor.
-Please note that the Council is not in a position to recommend Academic Supervisors or Employment Mentors.

-It is the sole responsibility of the Applicant to inform the proposed Academic Supervisor, Employment Mentor, and Referees of his/her nomination.
+Prior to creating an application, you must contact and discuss your research project with your proposed Supervisor and Mentor.
+Please do NOT add a supervisor to your application without their prior approval.
+It is the sole responsibility of the Applicant to inform the proposed Supervisor and Referees of his/her nomination.
 This should be done well in advance of completing the online application process.
 The Academic Supervisor, Employment Mentor and Referees will be required to complete their participant forms through the OLS.
 It is essential that your nominated Academic Supervisor, Employment Mentor and Referees will be available to complete their forms prior to the deadline.
-Submission of these forms is an integral part of a fully completed application and failure to submit these forms by the participant deadline of 16.00 (GMT), 18/02/2015 will render the application automatically ineligible.
+Submission of these forms is an integral part of a fully completed application and failure to submit these forms by the participant deadline of 16.00 (Irish Time) 7 March 2019 will render the application automatically ineligible.
 Ineligible applications will not be assessed.